The charges against a Panama City doctor accused of possessing cocaine were dropped Wednesday.

 Results from the Florida Department of Law Enforcement revealed the off-white substance was not an illegal drug.

-A dog was called in who alerted officers of drugs inside a substance found on the floor mat tested positive in a field test for cocaine.
+A K-9 was called in who alerted officers of drugs inside.
+A substance found on the floor mat tested positive in a field test for cocaine.

-Jackson's Attorney Waylon Graham said the dried substance had to be scrapped off the mat.
+Waylon Graham, Jackson's Attorney, said the dried substance had to be scrapped off the mat.

 "Those field tests that cops do in the field are very inaccurate, very, very inaccurate, and about half of the time, it will identify a drug when there is no drug so this is actually somewhat common, but here it just happened to be very, very fortunate for Dr. Jackson, but you just cannot put a lot of stock in those field tests," Graham said.